Can you believe that school days are almost upon us (yet) again?

-For a nervous kiddo on the first day back (or the eighty-seventh day back…) a wearable diffuser with an anxiety-busting recipe can give you the edge you need to help your little ones fight the school blues.
+For a nervous kiddo on the first day back (or the eighty-seventh day back…) a wearable diffuser with a recipe designed to reduce anxious feelings can give you the edge you need to help your little ones fight the school blues.

 I’m not just going to be talking about essential oils beneficial for young students.
 I’ve been on my essential oil journey for a long time now, so I’ve also got some useful advice for college students—because if you’re one of them reading this now, you know you need every helping hand you can possibly get.

 In just a second, we’ll discuss the five most useful essential oils (and oil blends) for back to school.
 At the risk of sounding like a teacher, I’d just like to quickly remind you that organization for your oils is really, really important, especially during the first few hectic weeks of getting back into the educational groove.

 If you haven’t already, pick up a storage box for your oils and put it on your desk or wherever you study regularly.
 When your essential oils are visible in front of you and easily accessible, you’re more likely to use them.

 #1 – Wake Up Call: Citrus and Mint

 Whether you’re 8, 18, or 28, there are just those days where the last thing you want to do is get out of bed and go to class.
 A cheerful blend of your favorite citrus and mint essential oils can give you a much needed pick-me-up, and quickly too.
 Cheerful oils to blend and diffuse include some of the following mainstays of any serious oilers collection.